HIV/AIDS in Honduras: Demographical predominance

-Additionally, prevalence rates among prisoners have been found to be as high as 7.6%.
+Prevalence rates among prisoners have been found to be as high as 7.6%.
 In 2005 the national prevalence among sex workers was 9.68% according to a UNAIDS document on CONASIDA.
 47% of the cases of HIV recorded in 2004 were women, and in that same year around 0.5% of women in antenatal surveillance studies were HIV positive.
 Overall, women account for more of emerging infections than men do.

 Proposed national causes

 While it is not known exactly why the epidemic in Honduras became so severe, some experts, such as epidemiologists like Manuel Sierra, attribute its severity to the long incubation period of the disease in the country.
 Other reasons to which specialists attribute the state of the Honduran epidemic include increased international military presence due to the Cold War, during which Honduras experienced an influx of both international military personnel and also contras from neighboring Nicaragua, who helped to stimulate the commercial sex industry on a national level.